 The body produces protective behaviors such as muscular guarding or clenching of the muscles in the pelvic floor, buttocks, hips, thighs, neck, chest, and shoulders.

-Therapist often recommend dilator therapy as a gentle treatment method that is helpful to reducing pain with sex.
+Therapist often recommend using vaginal dilators in conjunction with therapy as a gentle treatment method that is helpful to reducing pain with sex.
 Pelvic physical therapy is a specialized form of physical therapy done with a highly trained pelvic physical therapist.
 Counseling and other forms of behavioral therapy are also beneficial in helping to reach one’s goals for pain free intercourse.

 Vaginal dilators are used to gently train the body- both the brain and the muscles to relax to allow penetration during sex.
 The Intimate Rose silicone dilators come in a variety of sizes to allow women to gently and progressively improve the elasticity and size of the vaginal vault to allow for pain-free sex.